Burstahh/Trusty-Loot-Multiplier/README.md

 - Bugs and insects
 - Fish
+- Bait or unknown bait-related paths
-- Some camp crops
+- Some camp crops, such as Abyss Trees / Apple Trees
 - Some fixed pickups
 - Some scripted quest rewards
 - Some scripted puzzle rewards
 - Some common alchemy pickup paths

-Some Abyss rewards are supported, but fixed or scripted Abyss puzzle rewards may stay vanilla.
+- Some fixed/scripted/skill-menu/level-up/puzzle/counter-style Abyss reward paths

+AbyssRewards means supported Abyss/AbyssGear DropSet reward paths, not every scripted Abyss Artifact or special Abyss reward path.

-These are not currently planned unless a future game update or major issue makes more work necessary.
+Additional niche coverage is not currently planned unless a future game update or serious issue makes more work necessary.

 ## Installation